MyParcelCOM/docs/content/api/retrieve-shipment-files.md

 Before you can download a file, you should check what files are available for the given shipment.
 To request the files, send a `GET` request to `/shipments/{shipment_id}/files`.

 {{% notice note %}}
-To request shipment files, you need either the `shipments.show` or `shipments.manage` scope.
+To request shipment files, you need the `shipments.manage` scope.
 {{% /notice %}}

 ```http